 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is of pitched design overlaid in slate with metal ridge details.
-The roof over the extension is pitched and overlaid in similar materials.
-Our inspection of the roof void was via an internal hall ceiling hatch, which revealed the roof structures to be of timber frame construction overlaid in timber sarking.
-The roof space was noted to be insulated.
+The roof is pitched, hipped and overlaid with clay tiles.
+There are flat roofed dormer projections and also a flat roof section overlaid with metal cladding.
+The roof space has been historically converted to form additional living accommodation.
+Access to a small area of remaining eaves space revealed the roof to be of timber frame construction overlaid with timber sarking.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are cast iron gutters and downpipes along with parapet and valley gutter details, laid in lead or similar.
+PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction, pointed externally.
-The walls of the extension appear to be of cavity brick construction, rendered externally.
+Main walls are of cavity brick construction, part roughcast and part pointed facing brick.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of uPVC framed sealed unit double glazing with similar external doors.
+Windows are uPVC framed, sealed unit, double glazing with timber doors.
+There are timber fascias at gutter level.
 External decorations Visually inspected.
-Painted render and cast iron.
+Painted joinery and render.